Participation of Victims of Grave International Crimes in Justice Related Processes

 • The work of the Interagency Working Group to improve coordination between state authorities and non-governmental organisations.

-The mechanism suggests specific actions such as the establishment of a record-keeping system, assessment of the risk of retraumatisation, and provision of clarifications on the rights of victims and witnesses during proceedings[548].
+The mechanism suggests specific actions such as the establishment of a record-keeping system, assessment of the risk of retraumatisation, and provision of clarifications on the rights of victims and witnesses during proceedings[617].
 Despite the proposed measures, the adopted mechanism does not cover the protection of victims and witnesses.
-Rather, it centres on tackling social, psychological, and legal issues associated with their participation in criminal proceedings.
-The process of interoperability with pre-trial investigation authorities is still unresolved, as both the Coordination Centre and the mechanism were instituted exclusively on the basis of the OPG and regional prosecutor’s offices.
-It remains unclear how the Support Centre will communicate with other authorities.
-Presently the only available format is through an establishment of another interagency working group, however, all its communications will be advisory in nature and not likely taken into consideration by the other participants.
+Rather, it Centers on tackling social, psychological, and legal issues associated with their participation in criminal proceedings.

 Finally, the lack of witness and victims protection programmes and legislation makes it unclear how the authorities will ensure their safety and security should they decide to actively engage with them.
 The Support Center is presently operating as a referral entity to other external organisations that provide the actual assistance.
-As of January 2025, the Center reportedly provided assistance to more than 1,100 victims, most of whom were children (873)[549].
+As of January 2025, the Center reportedly provided assistance to more than 1,100 victims, most of whom were children (873)[621].
+As of early 2026, the Center was providing support to 2,199 victims (704 men, 1,186 women, and 288 children) and 112 witnesses (49 men, 49 women, and 14 children[622]).
 The Center's work has also expanded in regions where specialized prosecutor’s offices for crimes committed in the armed conflict operate.
+The opening of Center sections in Lviv, Odesa, and Chernivtsi oblasts is additionally planned.[623]

 The intensification of negotiations on Ukraine's accession to the EU has raised a number of issues, including in the field of justice, which need to be reformed with effective solutions in line with European standards.
 One of these areas is the support for victims of violent crimes, as well as reforming the system of security measures for victims and witnesses in criminal proceedings[624].
 Despite the fact that EU recommendations for Ukraine do not specifically focus on the protection of victims of international crimes, it is expected that the already established infrastructure in the form of the Center will expand its activities to a wider range of people.